Flirt pole helps channel one high-energy dog's excitement

-Like a cat chasing a feather toy, Fillmore leaps after the ball on the end of the cord and pounces, nearly catching it.
+Like a cat chasing a feather toy, Fillmore the high-energy pit bull mix dog leaps after the ball on the end of the cord and pounces, nearly catching it.
 When it bounces away along the sand, Fillmore stays in hot pursuit, kicking up clouds of red dirt as he changes directions.

 One second his nose is on the ground; the next second his head is held high as he leaps through the air in the opposite direction, his prize just inches away.
 Eventually he catches it, shakes it, and chews on it for a little bit before dropping it when his caregiver asks him to.
 Then his tongue lolls out and he pants — happy and proud of himself for winning the game.